Save and make money while studying abroad

 Freelancing comes in many forms.
 If you're good with image editing, then taking on some commercial design projects may just be up your alley!
 Or for those with a knack for languages and translating, writing is a good path to take.

 Before you get started, make sure you check out the local laws on working for yourself as this can differ from country to country.
 The next step is to set up profiles on platforms like Upwork or PeoplePerHour which connect freelancers to just about anyone who needs help with a project!

 2. Find a local part-time job

-Having a part-time job an excellent way to earn some extra cash around your studies and improve your language skills at the same time!
+Having a part-time job is an excellent way to earn some extra cash when you’re not studying and improve your language skills at the same time!

-Part-time jobs usually require between 6 to 10 hours per week of commitment, which shouldn't be too hard to slot in with your studies.
-Remember to be transparent with your boss over your schedule so they can be flexible with your hours during exams.
+Part-time jobs usually require you to commit between 6 to 10 hours per week, which shouldn't be too hard to add between your studies.
+Remember to be transparent with your boss about your schedule so they can be flexible with your hours during exams.

-When you're moving to another country where the education is different from your own, you'll come across subjects that you may have more knowledge on compared to local students.
-Ask your teachers if they have a tutoring scheme at your university that you can sign up to or better yet ask them if they need any teaching assistants.
+When you're moving to another country where the education is different from your own, you'll come across subjects that you might be stronger in compared to local students.
+Ask your teachers if they have a tutoring scheme at your university that you can sign up for, or better yet, ask them if they need any teaching assistants.

 4. Do some babysitting

-Babysitting another easy job to secure and maintain, if you like kids, that is.
+Babysitting is another easy job to secure and maintain – if you like kids, that is.
 It also tends to pay well!
 Parents often offer a relatively high hourly wage and you may even get some free snacks on the side.
 Check local job boards and Facebook groups to see if there's anyone requiring babysitting services.

 5. Do some dog walking